 Zambia was quick to quash these declarations and in December 2014 the administrator general of the Barotseland transitional government, Afumba Mombotwa, and three other secessionists were arrested for treason.
 If they are found guilty they will be hanged.
 Their trial, which began in August 2015 is still underway though petitions have been handed to the UN demanding the release of the political prisoners.

 So why won’t Zambia let go of the Kingdom?
 Barotseland is in the upper Zambezi valley which means it has very fertile land.
 The floodplain is also something of a tourist attraction but the main reason could be because the region has oil potential, in addition to other minerals.
-In 2011 the government awarded the first petroleum exploration licence to a Zambian company, Barotse Petroleum Company, to explore oil and gas in the province.
+In 2011 the government awarded the first petroleum exploration license to a Zambian company, Barotse Petroleum Company, to explore oil and gas in the province.

 Free Republic of Rehoboth